sjpierce/CHOPStudy/README.md

 repository on GitHub.
 See Bryan (2018) for a short introduction to why this is good practice.

-We assume you are using the most recent stable release versions of the software packages discussed below and also frequently updating your installed R packages.
+Unless otherwise directed below, we assume you are using the most recent stable release versions of the software packages discussed below and also frequently updating your installed R packages.

 ## Installation